funtoo/meta-repo/README.rst

  # USE="python_targets_${my_pyver/./_} python_single_target_${my_pyver/./_}" emerge -1 --nodeps ego
  # hash -r
  # epro update
+ # emerge -1 portage
+ # ego sync

+This should result in ``ego`` being installed, Portage being updated, and your temporary ``/etc/portage/repos.conf`` symlink being replaced with a real directory that contains ego-generated repos.conf entries for each kit.

 At this point, you should be able to use the ``emerge`` command and use Portage normally.
 Once you have kits running well, at that point you may re-enable